BundelaMohit/habitraker/README.md

 Habitraker is a full-featured, real-time web application designed for tracking daily habits, building streaks, and running collaborative group challenges.
 It helps you stay accountable to your personal goals and compete alongside your friends.
 Built with plain HTML, Tailwind CSS, and powered by Google Firestore for persistent, real-time data storage.

+🌟 Live Demo

+See Habitraker Live Here (Insert Your Netlify URL)

 ✨ Core Features

 Real-Time Tracking: Track and update daily activities instantly.
 All data saves permanently to Google Firestore.